bathula-rohith/BankingManagement/README.md

 # BankingManagement
-This project is for Banking Management System using techonologies like mysql,hibernate,springboot
+ProjectName
+   BankingManagementSystem for using  these techonologies like hibernate,mysql,springboot This project for using how to create,update, delete and read for user_details in bankingManagementSystem